iancmyers/atom-eslint/README.md

 ## Usage

-`ctrl-alt, e` will lint the current file and display the errors in a list.
+`ctrl-alt-e` will lint the current file and display the errors in a list.
 Selecting an error will take you to that error's location.